 All submissions must include the following and be assembled into a single PDF document in this order:

-Applicants must submit their application packet to the SAH office via the online portal.
+Applicants must email their application packet to email@example.com.

 Dissertations may be submitted twice (two consecutive years), but no more than twice.
 There will be one award recipient each year.